flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

   x = 6;
   Console.Out.WriteLine(y); // 5
   ```
-* Have "value equality"
+* "Value equality" is used by default
   ```csharp
   Guid guidA = Guid.Parse("1698135c-da61-4f6a-b8e8-506936632a66");
   Guid guidB = Guid.Parse("1698135c-da61-4f6a-b8e8-506936632a66");
   Console.Out.WriteLine(guidA == guidB); // true
   ```

-As mentioned previously, in FP we avoid "mushing together state and behavior" - the type *is* the data it is comprised of.
+As mentioned previously, in FP we avoid "mushing together state and behavior".
+As a consequence of that, the type *is* the data it is comprised of.
 Therefore, the most sensible definition of equality to use is value-based equality: If the constituent parts of two values are equal, then the two values should also be equal.

 When we create an object in C# by "newing up" a class, the value we get back is (by definition) a reference type and (by default) will have reference-based equality.
 However, it is possible to define the class in such a way that it behaves more like a value type (primarily, by overriding `operator ==()` and friends) in terms of equality.